Workhouse infirmary: 1840s–1870

 The Workhouse Visiting Society was set up in 1858 exposed the poor standards of nursing care.

 The 1867 report to Gathorne Hardy by Uvedale Corbett and Dr. W. O. Markham, after the scandal around the death of Timothy Daly, a resident of Holborn Workhouse Infirmary, recommended that:

 "The infirmary should be separated from the rest of the workhouse and under independent management, and that the treatment of sick paupers should be carried out under different principles from those to which the able-bodied were subject." and that "The nursing and the general management of the infirmary should be under the charge of a matron with some previous hospital training.
 Qualified nurses should take charge of the sick, the more menial duties being carried out by pauper nurses under their supervision.
 There should be one qualified nurse for every fifty patients by day and for every hundred at night.
 Drug administration should not be left to pauper nurses."

 After the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
 6) more infirmaries were built in and around London.
 The act permitted the employment of probationary nurses who were trained for a year in the sick asylums.
 These nurses gradually began to replace the employment of untrained paupers who had provided what little nursing care there was.
 In 1869 there were about 50,000 sick paupers in workhouses.
 An inspector observed that the Southwark workhouse "does not meet the requirements of medical science, nor am I able to suggest any arrangements which would in the least enable it to do so".
 By the middle of the 19th century, there was a growing realisation that the purpose of the workhouse was no longer solely or even chiefly to act as a deterrent to the able-bodied poor, and the first generation of buildings was widely considered to be inadequate.
 About 150 new workhouses were built mainly in London, Lancashire and Yorkshire between 1840 and 1875.
 These new buildings often had long corridors with separate wards leading off for men, women and children.

 1871–1900

 Responsibility for administration of the Poor Law passed to the Local Government Board in 1871, and the emphasis shifted from the workhouse as "a receptacle for the helpless poor" to its role in the care of the sick and helpless.
-The Diseases Prevention Act of 1883 allowed workhouse infirmaries to offer treatment to non-paupers as well as inmates, and by the beginning of the 20th century some infirmaries were even able to operate as private hospitals.
+The Diseases Prevention (Metropolis) Act 1883 allowed workhouse infirmaries to offer treatment to non-paupers as well as inmates, and by the beginning of the 20th century some infirmaries were even able to operate as private hospitals.
 By the end of the century only about 20 per cent admitted to workhouses were unemployed or destitute, but about 30 per cent of the population over 70 were in workhouses.